kendrick-keits/weather-web-app/README.md

 # weather-web-app

-Learning to use api's with javascript through the making of this weather web app
+A simple weather web app demonstrating some basic HTML, CSS and JS.
+A city is entered and displayed will be some information from fetch().